Brand vs. Fit

 Let's say that you've developed your personal brand and that your resume communicates a strong brand image.
 You've probably heard that you will improve your chances of being hired if you're a good fit.

-That's nice, but what
+That's nice, but what is fit?

 People often confuse brand with fit.
 Your brand is the vehicle that carries the message of your value to the employer—what special expertise you have, what's unique about you.
-It's the
+It's the one thing by which you are recognized.

 For example, suppose you are known as your company's go-to person for crunching numbers.
 Thus, your personal brand is all about financial analysis.
 Talking about you at the water-cooler, your colleagues might say you're the company's “financial geek.”
 If you're a graphic designer with formidable chops in motion graphics, then expertise in motion graphics forms the heart of your brand.